 What are the times of the event?

-Gates will open at 4pm when entertainment will begin.
+Gates will open at 4pm and music will begin between 5pm-6pm.
 The event will finish at 11pm.
 Last entry will be 9pm.

 What are the nearest tube stations?